Admitted International Students

 - Students who will live on campus should also submit their housing deposit ($100) and Housing Application.

-Students entering in Winter (January) 2014 please submit your Course Request List to your admission counselor.
-The course schedule for 2013-2014 is available on Merlin; and we encourage you to submit your course request list as soon as possible, as classes do fill up.
-Students entering in Fall (September) 2014 can submit their Course Request List in May 2014.
+Students entering in Fall (September) 2014 should submit a Course Request List to their admission counselor.
+The course schedule for 2014-2015 will be available on Merlin in late March; and we encourage you to submit your course request list as soon as possible after April 1, as classes do fill up.

 - Make arrangements to have your official final transcripts, including any summer course work, sent to North Central before the term begins.